DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 * a free statement of comparability, once you’ve submitted your application, if your provider asks for this
 * advice about what to do if you do not have English, maths and science qualifications of grade 4 GCSE standard

-### Get personalised advice from a teacher training adviser

-Advisers are available by email and phone –  or you can use the online chat service on this page.

 ## 3. Find out about fees and financial support

 Fees vary between training providers, but range from about £12,000 to about £22,000 in total.
 You’ll also have to pay your living costs.